jroivas/nolang/Modules.md

         }
     }

-Thus for example in Nolang this call:
+Thus for example in Nolang these function calls:

     res : String = doubleValue("Hello")
     date : Date = doubleValue(oldDate)

-Would become:
+Would become C wise:

     char *res = doubleValue_string("Hello");
     Date *date = date_from_uint(doubleValue_Date(date_to_uint(old_date)));

-See how converters work on the `Date` case.
+See how converters are applied on the `Date` case.

 ### Wrapping pointers

-Since C and C++ expose and work heavily on pointers, it might be needed to expose raw pointer for Nolang.
+Since C and C++ expose, and work, heavily on pointers, it might be needed to expose raw pointer to Nolang.
 It should be done with structs and `unsafe` type.
 This way Nolang compiler knows it should not touch that value.